[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 Example 4: Using conditionals with local values

-The syntax for local variables is identical as shown for a resource block.
+The syntax for local variables is identical to that shown for a resource block.

 Object Use Case